Center Core Activities

 Provost's office and the medical school dean.
 These collaborative grants

-support the work of two or more Tufts Neuroscience faculty (tenure or tenure-track) who wish to
+support the work of two or more Tufts Neuroscience faculty (tenured or tenure-track) who wish to

 collect preliminary data for a new grant application.
 The awards are

-made on an annual basis and we now call for applications for the eighth round of pilot
+made on an annual basis and we now call for applications for the ninth round of pilot

 award funding.
 Please click